EOEPCA/deployment-guide/docs/building-blocks/mlops.md

   --values sharinghub/generated-values.yaml
 ```

-Deploy Ingress for the SharingHub
+#### Deploy Ingress for the SharingHub

+**APISIX only** - If you are using NGINX or another ingress controller, you can skip this step.

 ```
 kubectl apply -f sharinghub/generated-ingress.yaml